mootoh/milpon/README.txt

 = Requirements =

-Remember the Milk API key.
+Need a Remember the Milk API key.
+Obtain from RTM web site, then store them in PrivateInfo.h (see PrivateInfo.h-sample).

 = LICENSE =